-Here is a look at the singer, dancer, best-selling author and Oscar-winning actress, Shirley MacLaine.
+Here is a look at best-selling author and Oscar-winning actress, Shirley MacLaine.

 Birth date: April 24, 1934

 Birth place: Richmond, Virginia

 Birth name: Shirley MacLean Beaty

 Father: Ira O. Beaty, school administrator

 Nominated for six Academy Awards and won one.